 I - How much time off work for different cases of back pain?

-It is important to take into consideration that these periods of work stoppage are approximate and vary on a case by case basis.
+It is important to take into consideration that these periods of work stoppage are approximate and vary on a case-by-case basis.

 II - What factors influence the duration of work stoppage?